 Images may be taken of your hand.
 This can be done with:

-Surgery is most effective when the condition is still in the nodule stage.
+Surgery is most effective when the condition is still in the early stage.

 Depending on how far the condition has progressed, surgery may involve:

-Injecting corticosteroids into nodules during early stages of the condition can sometimes:
+Injecting corticosteroids into bumps during early stages of the condition can sometimes:

 American Society for Surgery of the Hand